- Degree awarded

 Course overview

-- Gain the skills to return to social work if you are a previously registered social workers who have not been registered with Social Work England for between 2 and 5 years.
+- Gain the skills to return to social work if you're a previously registered social worker who hasn't been registered with Social Work England for 2-5 years or more.

-- Successful completion of the course will enable social workers to apply to re-register with Social Work England and return to qualified practice.
+- Apply to re-register with Social Work England and return to qualified practice upon course completion.

-- Learn about key aspects of contemporary social work practice, including key changes in policies, legislation and research.
+- Explore key updates in policies, legislation and research.

-- Undertake a supervised placement in a practice setting so you can re-familiarise yourself in the workplace.
+- Undertake a supervised placement to re-familiarise yourself with the workplace.

 Course dates